TuurDutoit/crash/README.md

 Finally, I would like to note a few things:

-1. `res` is optional: if you don't pass it, [crash.RESPONSE] will be used instead.
+1. `res` is optional: if you don't pass it, [crash.RESPONSE][crash.RESPONSE-const] will be used instead.
 2. this method doesn't really provide direct feedback, like [crash.test()] does: it rather calls the attached [Listener]s.
-This means `res` (or [crash.RESPONSE]) will be passed to the [Listener]s, and will only hold info about the last collision when the call is finished.
+This means `res` (or [crash.RESPONSE][crash.RESPONSE-const]) will be passed to the [Listener]s, and will only hold info about the last collision when the call is finished.
 3. if this method returns `false`, the loop was cancelled, so you probably want to run it again.
 4. `testAll` will not run [crash.\_\_onCollision()] when the overlap is smaller than [crash.OVERLAP\_LIMIT].
 If [crash.OVERLAP\_LIMIT] is falsy, [crash.\_\_onCollision] will always be called.
 5. `testAll` won't call [crash.update()] on `collider`, so make sure it's updated.